 "As always, I appreciate your open and honest judgement of the current situation and for explaining our options to move forward based on your experience.
 THANK YOU.
 We appreciate everything you are doing and I know you truly would like a successful mediation as much as us.
 You're a true professional partner".
 Trust beneficiary, January 2021

 Carole began practising law in Nelson in 1994.
 On moving to London in 1996, Carole ran a constructive trust case in a small west end firm, and then moved to the disputes resolution team of the leading English pensions firm where she remained for ten years.
 On moving to Singapore in 2011, she was employed by the Singapore Mediation Centre to observe and analyse large commercial mediations, before her move to Auckland in late 2015.

-After moving to Auckland at the end of 2015, Carole undertook a two year course of study for her STEP Diploma in Trusts and Estates, gaining a distinction on completion in 2017.
-In addition to mediation work, Carole has been lecturing extensively at AUT, including teaching Resolution of Civil Disputes to final year law students, Negotiation to MBA students, and Negotiation and Mediation to Social Science students.
-She has spoken at conferences, and to firms and chambers about mediating and negotiating in an Asian context.
+Since being back in New Zealand, Carole has taught various courses at AUT including Resolution of Civil Disputes to final year law students, Negotiation to MBA students, and Negotiation and Mediation to Social Science students.
 She is also engaged by the College of Law as an Adjunct Instructor in Negotiation.